edithnghj/edithnghj/README.md

 ## Hi there! 🙋🏻‍♀️

 I'm Edith from 🇸🇬 Singapore.
-I'm crrently picking up Data Analytics and am using this space to document my learning.
+I'm currently picking up Data Analytics and am using this space to document my learning.

 ### ✨About me